mslinn/go-ethereum-walkthrough/README.md

 This documentation includes text and code snippets from a variety of public sources, attributed appropriately, plus my own original writing.

 I have produced this work using my own personal resources and my own time.
 No-one has paid me for this.
 Please sponsor my work!
 I intend to make free videos and tour the world presenting this information live.
+I have produced hundreds of videos at [https://www.ScalaCourses.com](ScalaCourses.com), and I am ready to do the same for Ethereum and other blockchain projects.
 Right now I'm seeking corporate and foundation sponsorship; if your organization would like to become a sponsor, and get a lot of exposure to Ethereum developers world-wide, please email me at [mslinn@micronauticsresearch.com](mailto:mslinn@micronauticsresearch.com).

 Now, let me introduce you to [Go Ethereum](/overview.md).